giros-dit/yang-to-ngsi-ld/testbeds/gnmi/docker/gnmi-json-parser-notifications-with-ngsi-ld-instantiator/ngsi-ld-models/docs/InterfaceSubinterfacesSubinterfaceStateCountersInOctets.md

 # InterfaceSubinterfacesSubinterfaceStateCountersInOctets

 The total number of octets received on the interface, including framing characters.
 Discontinuities in the value of this counter can occur at re-initialization of the management system, and at other times as indicated by the value of 'last-clear'.
-YANG module: openconfig-interfaces.yang
+Reference: RFC 2863: The Interfaces Group MIB - ifHCInOctets  YANG module: openconfig-interfaces.yang

 ## Properties